owulveryck/blog/content/post/choreography.md

 # The self-sufficient application

-Some times ago, I wrote a pulse article because I wanted to lay down on paper what I thought about the future of application deployment.
+Some times ago, I wrote article published on [pulse](https://www.linkedin.com/pulse/from-integration-self-sufficient-application-olivier-wulveryck?trk=prof-post) because I wanted to lay down on paper what I thought about the future of application deployment.
 I've described some layers of the application.
 I kept on studying, and with a some help from my colleagues and friends, I've  finally been able to put a word on those ideas I had in mind.

 This word is **Topology**

 ## and then came TOSCA